robcarver17/pysystemtrade/docs/IB.md

 There are three types of objects in the [sysbrokers/IB](/sysbrokers/IB) area of pysystemtrade:

 - Data source objects: Provide the standard data object API to the rest of the code, eg getting futures contracts prices is done with the same call whether they are coming from a database or IB.
 They are called by the `/sysproduction/data/broker/` [interface functions](/docs/data.md#production-interface).
 They are instanced with a *connection object*.
 They make calls to *client objects*.
-- Client objects: These make calls to the ib_insync in specific domains (getting data, placing orders and so on).
+- Client objects: These make calls to the ib-insync in specific domains (getting data, placing orders and so on).
 They are also instanced with a *connection object*.
 - Connection objects.
-These contain a specific connection to an IB gateway via an ib_insync IB instance.
+These contain a specific connection to an IB gateway via an ib-insync `IB` instance.

 ## Data source objects